Reversible Quantum Process Algebra: APRTC for Open Quantum Systems

+The unary abstraction operator $\tau_I$ ($I\subseteq \mathbb{E}$) renames all atomic events in $I$ into $\tau$. qAPRTC with silent step and abstraction operator is called $qAPRTC_{\tau}$.
+The transition rules of operator $\tau_I$ are shown in Table \ref{TRForqAbstraction5}.

-\textbf{Theorem \ref{Abstraction}.5}. $\textrm{ARQCP-RP}_{\tau}$ with guarded linear recursion is a conservative extension of ARQCP-RP with silent step and guarded linear recursion.
+\begin{theorem}[Conservitivity of $qAPRTC_{\tau}$ with guarded linear recursion] $qAPRTC_{\tau}$ with guarded linear recursion is a conservative extension of qAPRTC with silent step and guarded linear recursion. \end{theorem}

-\begin{proof} The corresponding TSS of $\textrm{ARQCP-RP}_{\tau}$ guarded linear recursion is a conservative extension of that of ARQCP-RP with silent step and guarded linear recursion.
-That means that $\textrm{ARQCP-RP}_{\tau}$ with guarded linear recursion is a conservative extension of ARQCP-RP with silent step and guarded linear recursion. \end{proof}
+\begin{proof} Since the transition rules of $qAPRTC$ with silent step and guarded linear recursion are source-dependent, and the transition rules for abstraction operator in Table \ref{TRForqAbstraction5} contain only a fresh operator $\tau_I$ in their source, so the transition rules of $qAPRTC_{\tau}$ with guarded linear recursion is a conservative extension of those of $qAPRTC$ with silent step and guarded linear recursion. \end{proof}